TimothyYe/godns/README.md

   }
 ```

-Each time the IP changes, you will receive an email like that:
+Each time the IP changes, you will receive an email like this:

 <img src="https://github.com/TimothyYe/godns/blob/master/assets/snapshots/mail.png?raw=true" />